Compile-Time Computation in Modern C++

 }

-std::string_view is a literal type, so it can be processed
+std::string_view is a literal type, so constexpr functions can parse and inspect strings at compile time.

 constexpr int count_vowels(std::string_view s) {